frederic-perez/AmE-dictionary/data/dictionary.md

 __arbitrary__ _adj_ :two: /AHR-buh-trair-ee/ Determined, planned, or chosen seemingly at random or by chance. _People often make arbitrary decisions on where to go out to eat._ _An arbitrary number of servers._
 __arbitration__ _n_ _Arbitration clause._
 __arbor__ _n_ :two::hammer: _An arbor of live oaks._
-__arboretum__ _n_ :eight: /ˌɑːbəˈriːtəm/ A parklike area in which many different trees or shrubs are grown for study or display. _Syn_ botanical garden
+__arboretum__ _n_ :nine: /ˌɑːbəˈriːtəm/ A parklike area in which many different trees or shrubs are grown for study or display. _Syn_ botanical garden
 __arboriculture__ _n_
 __arc__ _n_ :four::hammer: _The Dooku’s arc was exquisite._
 __arcade game__